Hans Kohn: Life

 Kohn was born into a German-speaking Jewish family in Prague, Bohemia, then part of the Austro-Hungarian Empire.
 After graduating from a local German Gymnasium (high school) in 1909, he studied philosophy, political science and law at the German part of Charles-Ferdinand University in Prague.

 Shortly after graduation, in late 1914 Kohn was called into the infantry of the Austro-Hungarian Army.
 Following training he was sent to the Eastern Front in the Carpathian Mountains, facing the Imperial Russian Army.
 He was captured in 1915 and taken by the Russians to a prison camp in Central Asia (in present-day Turkmenistan).
 During the civil war following the Bolshevik revolution, the pro-western Czechoslovak Legions came into Central Asia and he was set free.
 With them he traveled further east (called by Czechs the "Siberian Anabasis"), until stopping at Irkutsk.
 The political situation then allowed him to return to Europe, arriving in 1920.

 Kohn then lived in Paris, where he married Jetty Wahl in 1921.

 The couple moved to London, where Kohn worked for Zionist organizations and wrote articles for newspapers.
 He moved to Palestine in 1925.
 From there he would frequently visit the United States.
 His writings began to generate books, where he discussed current geopolitics and nationalism.
+In 1929, he wrote a resignation letter from Keren HaYesod titled "Judaism is Not Zionism".
+Following the Hebron massacre three months prior, he wrote a following letter:

 Eventually the couple immigrated to America in 1934.
 They had one son, Immanuel Kohn.

 Kohn was a prominent leader of Brit Shalom, which promoted a binational solution for promoting the co-existence of Jews and Arabs in the Mandatory Palestine.